 In this 2009 cartoon, Prime Minister John Key is being a 'a tidy Kiwi' by throwing referendum results into the recycling.
 The specific reference is to the 'anti-smacking' referendum of that year.
-From 1994 to 2016 only five citizens-initiated referendums (CIRs) were held.
+Between 1994 and 2016 only five citizens-initiated referendums (CIRs) were held.
 In each case, the government of the day ignored the results.
-This calls into question the value of CIRs as anything other than a way to raise publicity for an issue.
+This called into question the value of CIRs as anything more than a way to publicise an issue.

 Te whakamahi i tēnei tūemi